What is Oral Surgery?

 Other Pages to Check out

-Indication EXPAREL® (bupivacaine liposome injectable suspension) is indicated in patients 6 years of age and older for single-dose infiltration to produce postsurgical local analgesia, and in adults as an interscalene brachial plexus nerve block to produce postsurgical regional analgesia.
+EXPAREL®Indication EXPAREL® (bupivacaine liposome injectable suspension) is indicated to produce postsurgical local analgesia via infiltration in patients aged 6 years and older and regional analgesia in adults via an interscalene brachial plexus nerve block, sciatic nerve block in the popliteal fossa, and an adductor canal block.
 Safety and efficacy have not been established in other nerve blocks.

 - 1 Friedman JW.
 The prophylactic extraction of third molars: a public health hazard.
 Am J Public Health.
 2007 Sep;97(9):1554-9. doi: 10.2105/AJPH.2006.100271.
 Epub 2007 Jul 31.
 PMID: 17666691; PMCID: PMC1963310.